 It also boosts air flow and prevents the head from coming into contact with the carpet and making it hard to push.
 The vacuum has powerful suction and seals it to ensure suction applied where it’s needed most.

 This vacuum is bagless and comes with a hygienic emptying mechanism.
 You just need to press a button and the bin pops out.
 While the bin replacement costs are high, I am glad the filters are washable and will serve you forever.
 Just wash and fit them back, no buying filters anymore!

 The Dyson Multi Floor measures 41.93 x 15.59 x 13.39 inches and weighs 15.6 lbs which is not bad for an upright vacuum.
 It offers a maximum reach of 40ft considering the 31 ft. cord and the entire unit extended.

 One of the shortcomings of this vacuum is the weight.
 17 lbs. may be too heavy for daily vacuuming especially if you have to move the vacuum upstairs.
 Also, as a bagged vacuum, the maintenance is quite expensive, but of course very convenient and hygienic.

 Upright vacuum cleaners have the right power to tackle all kinds of dirt on small to large carpets.
-Unfortunately, they are quite expensive, but the NV42 is a great bargain at $130.
+Unfortunately, they are quite expensive.
 The maintenance costs are also cheaper now that this is a bagless model.

 This vacuum has been designed for thick carpets including shaggy mats.
 I like its overall design as it weighs only 15 lbs. making it easy to push on heavy carpet, with minimal resistance.